chenhongyu2048/LLM-inference-optimization-paper/README.md

 Ignore some of the earliest papers and focus on the latest work to optimize this.

-- [ ] ⭐ [Seesaw: High-throughput LLM Inference via Model Re-sharding](https://arxiv.org/abs/2503.06433): dynamic model re-sharding to facilitates the dynamic reconfiguration of parallelization strategies across stages, reduce the overhead caused by frequent stage transitions (seems like Elastic Scheduling)
+- [x] ⭐ [Seesaw: High-throughput LLM Inference via Model Re-sharding](https://arxiv.org/abs/2503.06433): dynamic model re-sharding to facilitates the dynamic reconfiguration of parallelization strategies across stages, reduce the overhead caused by frequent stage transitions (seems like Elastic Scheduling)
 - [ ] [DynamicAttention: Dynamic KV Cache for Disaggregate LLM Inference](https://ieeexplore.ieee.org/abstract/document/10890367): DynamicAttention, it allocates a continuous virtual GPU memory space at startup, but does not actually allocate physical GPU memory?
+- [ ] ⭐ [semi-PD: Towards Efficient LLM Serving via Phase-Wise Disaggregated Computation and Unified Storage](https://arxiv.org/abs/2504.19867): disaggregated computation and unified storage, a computation resource controller to achieve disaggregated computation at the streaming multi-processor (SM) level, and a unified memory manager to manage the asynchronous memory access from both phases
+- [ ] [ShuffleInfer: Disaggregate LLM Inference for Mixed Downstream Workloads](https://dl.acm.org/doi/abs/10.1145/3732941): requests grouping, disaggregation and resource scheduling
+- [ ] [Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture](https://arxiv.org/abs/2505.11916): dynamically adjusts the number of instances handling prefill and decode tasks based on real-time cluster performance metrics
+- [ ] [DynaServe: Unified and Elastic Execution for Dynamic Disaggregated LLM Serving](https://arxiv.org/abs/2504.09285): arbitrarily splits each request at any token boundary into at most two cooperating segments, then use a two-level scheduling framework then balances micro-request load across unified GPU instances

 ### Prune & Sparsity 💡